simatic-ax/template-library/README.md

 # Template for SIMATIC AX `libraries` on GitHub

-## What is an library
+## What is a library

 In computing, a library is a collection of resources that is leveraged during software development to implement an application.
 Commonly, a library consists of executable code such as compiled functions and classes, or a library can be a collection of source code.
 This template is tailored for the creation of libraries for PLC applications (executable on a PLCSIM Advanced or real PLC S7-1500).

 ## Create a project from this "apax-template"

-If you want to create a new GitHub library in this community please start with using this apax-template by entering the following in the terminal :
+If you want to create a new library inside the GitHub community, please start with using this apax-template by entering the following in the terminal:

 ```bash
 apax create @simatic-ax/library --registry https://npm.pkg.github.com